 They also receive a generous pension, with former president Donald Trump’s pension amounting to $221,400.

-Do Former Presidents Fly For Free?
+Former Presidents Can’t Usually Fly For Free

 Former presidents can only fly for free if they are traveling to a function related to their capacity as a former president.